Valley of the Lyon!

 What can we expect en route?
-AMAZING VIEWS, interesting gold mining and historic sites/relics, FANTASTIC FOOD, Very capable and experienced Trail Boss and Wranglers!
+AMAZING VIEWS, FANTASTIC FOOD, Very capable and experienced Trail Boss and Wranglers!
 And a great bunch of other like minded horse enthusiasts!
 A dress-up party mid week (Yes you have to dress up)!
 Really bloody hot temperatures!
 30 degrees plus.
 Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
 At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.

 What do I need to bring?
 A horse!

 Hot weather gear e.g shorts & T shirt

 Gaiters are a good idea to keep rubbish & rain out of boots

 Riding boots or boots with a heel suitable for walking